 Cheapest Country to buy a house: house prices around the world

 There are some countries which have managed to maintain an affordable housing market throughout the pandemic.
 In 2022, Vietnam was ranked as the most economical destination for first home buyers by the Annual Global Retirement Index.
-Vietnam saw a 50% decline in rent over the past year and housing prices do not drastically exceed the median income.
+Vietnam saw a 50 per cent decline in rent over the past year and housing prices do not drastically exceed the median income.

 Bolivia and Bali tied for the second most affordable places in the globe, with rent at a comfortable level to allow for indulgence in the little things that make life meaningful, such as eating out or taking small trips to interesting places.
 Though the UK is far less than ideal in terms of affordability, Manchester is one of the most affordable cities in Europe, with the average rent costing a little under $1,000 a month.